Navigation Menu

 Equine Training and Management Foundation Degree

-Enabling students to gain a solid understanding of the equine industry in a vocational way, this programme is divided between the classroom, practical sessions, visits and lecture demonstrations.
+This is a University of Greenwich programme enabling students to gain a solid understanding of the equine industry in a vocational way.
+The programme is divided between the classroom, practical sessions, visits and lecture demonstrations.
 You will be given the necessary management skills for a career within the equine industry and, by the end of the programme, be particularly suited to work in the competition horse industry as either a coach, trainer, rider, stable manager, centre manager or events co-ordinator.
-This programme can be structured to your individual experiences.
-On our HE courses, you will benefit from the wide breadth and experience of our expert lecturing team and the exciting and highly-varied facilities and resources.
-Teaching methods will vary from unit to unit, but typically any day of lectures will contain a mixture of theoretical content delivered in one of our well-equipped lecture rooms interspersed with visits to the yards to practice and cement learning.
 Our assessment activities are designed to mimic real-life scenarios and as such include tasks designed to develop a skill set suited to 21st century professions in addition to academic knowledge and aptitude.
 These range from traditional written work and exams to presentations and practical demonstrations with the involvement of industry specialists.

 Land Based Studies - Equine

-Open Morning – Saturday 27th January 2024 10.00 am –1.00 pm
+Open Morning – Saturday 25th January 2025 10.00 am –1.00 pm

-Lambing Weekend – Saturday 20th and 21st April 2024 11.00 am – 4.00 pm
+Lambing Weekend – Saturday 26th and 27th April 2025 11.00 am – 4.00 pm

-Open Evening – Wednesday 5th June 2024 3.00 pm-7.00 pm (pre-reg coming soon)
+Open Evening – Wednesday 4th June 2024 3.00 pm - 7.00 pm (pre-reg coming soon)

 Events & Open Days | Hadlow College